ONLINE HELP

 • Message with end tag

-• Transmission between two computers that use character strings in different formats (UNICODE and ANSI)
+• Transmission between two stations using different string formats (Unicode and ANSI)

 WINDEV